-- Services otherwise not appropriate for victim: For any reason, the program determined that a Tribal Governments Program-funded service being requested by a victim was not appropriate for the victim, perhaps for clinical reasons or programmatic reasons. - Transportation: The victim was unable to arrange for transportation to receive Tribal Governments Program-funded services.
+- Transportation: The victim was unable to arrange for transportation to receive Tribal Governments Program-funded services.
 This includes situations in which public transportation is not available or could not be paid for with Tribal Governments Program funds. - Other: Describe any other reason for not serving that is not captured above.

-Examples of Inappropriate "Other" Reasons for Partially or Not Served VictimsBelow are examples of responses in the "other" category that indicate the victim should have been reported in a different category or should not have been reported at all.
+Examples of Inappropriate "Other" Reasons for Partially or Not Served Victims

+Below are examples of responses in the "other" category that indicate the victim should have been reported in a different category or should not have been reported at all.

-Example 1: "Victim refused services"
+EXAMPLE 1: "Victim refused services"